zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 ## II.b : Connect to the server
 With the address you have initialise use the ```connect()``` function (man connect) and give it the client socket and the client address.
 ## II.c : Get the client input without getline
+So yeah, there is a problem, how should I get the input of the keyboard without blocking the all program and without using a thread ?

+It's quit simple, by giving the standard input to select, he can know when the standard input is readable. ```ian a dan le ciboulo hein ?```
 ### In the init_client.c file
 Using ```FD_SET``` add the stdin file descriptor to your fds.
 ### In the run_client.c file